Skip to content

 • Data flows directly between your local machine and each cloud provider

-• No account required - Blober works offline with a one-time license
+• Blober works offline with a one-time license

 • Full control over when, where, and how your data moves

-Blober is the only migration tool that supports GoPro Cloud - allowing GoPro users to back up or transfer their media archives to any supported provider (AWS S3, Backblaze B2, Wasabi, local disk, etc.).
+Blober is the only migration tool that supports GoPro Cloud, letting GoPro users back up or transfer their media archives to any supported provider (AWS S3, Backblaze B2, Wasabi, local disk, etc.).
 Neither Flexify, rclone, nor MultCloud offer GoPro Cloud integration.

 This makes Blober the go-to choice for photographers, videographers, and agencies managing GoPro footage across storage tiers.